Breast Augmentation Sydney

 - Peri-Areolar: the incision is located half way around the areola surrounding the nipple.
 Owing to the small incision size possible in this location, only fillable Saline Breast Implants or small Silicone Breast Implants can be inserted.

 - Trans-Umbilical: the entry point is through the navel.
 This technique’s only advantage is that it avoids any scar on or under the breast.
-Its disadvantages, however, are that the long tube passed under the abdominal skin from the navel up to the breast can leave a permanent groove in the abdominal wall, it is difficult to create a perfect pocket from such a distant entry point, and finally only a fillable Saline implant can be inserted.
+Its disadvantages, however, are that the long tube passed under the abdominal skin from the navel up to the breast can leave a permanent groove in the skin, it is difficult to create a perfect pocket from such a distant entry point, and only a fillable Saline implant can be inserted.
 Not popular or commonly performed in Australia.

 Breast Augmentation Placements